Here are some things to know about Washington adoption.

 11. How long does the Washington adoption process take?

-12. Is there a follow-up visit after placement of a child?
+12. Is there a follow-up visit after the placement of a child?

 Washington’s Department of Children, Youth, & Families will continue to visit the adoptive family’s home a minimum of once every 30 days until the adoption is finalized.
 The visits are to ensure the family is adjusting to their new addition in their home.